MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-centos.md

 1. Shut down the VM.
 In Hyper-V Manager, go to **Action** > **Shut Down**.
 1. Export a VHDX or copy the VHDX from your VM.
 You can use the following methods:
-    - Copy the VHDX to user storage on the cluster shared volume on your Azure Local
+    - Copy the VHDX to user storage on the cluster shared volume on your Azure Local.
     - Alternatively, copy the VHDX as a page blob to a container in an Azure Storage account.

 ### Step 5: Create a VM image